falconry/falcon/README.md

 Kurt Griffiths (kgriffs) is the creator and current maintainer of the Falcon framework.
 Pull requests are always welcome.

-Before submitting a pull request, please ensure you have added/updated the appropriate tests (and that all existing tests still pass with your changes), and that your coding style follows PEP 8.
+Before submitting a pull request, please ensure you have added/updated the appropriate tests (and that all existing tests still pass with your changes), and that your coding style follows PEP 8 and doesn't cause pyflakes to complain.

 Commit messages should be formatted using [AngularJS conventions][ajs] (one-liners are OK for now but body and footer may be required as the project matures).